-- Basic retirement income (includes post-retirement survivor benefits) and four alternative monthly payments;
+- · Basic retirement income (includes postretirement survivor benefits) and four alternative monthly payment options;

 - · Lump sum cashouts in lieu of monthly retirement income (except for the 2013 Tier and 2016 Tier);

-- Disability income;
+- · Disability income;

-- Death benefits;
+- · Death benefits; and

-- Preretirement survivor benefits.
+- · Preretirement survivor benefits.

-Further, in lieu of lifetime retirement benefits, members may choose a refund of their accumulated employee contributions and earnings.
+Further, in lieu of lifetime retirement benefits, members may choose a refund of their accumulated employee contributions and credited interest.

-At June 30, 2019, active UCRP members included 127,927 employees at the University's ten campuses, five medical centers, Lawrence Berkeley National Laboratory and Hastings College of the Law.
+At June 30, 2020, active UCRP members included 134,953 employees at the University's ten campuses, five medical centers, Lawrence Berkeley National Laboratory and Hastings College of the Law.

-The Vice President - Human Resources of the University carries out administrative duties delegated by the President for the day-to-day management and operation of the Plan.
-These duties include conducting policy research, implementing changes to the Plan document and regulations to preserve the Plan's qualification under the IRC and overseeing the recordkeeping and accounting functions and the receipt and disbursement of UCRP assets to eligible members, their beneficiaries and survivors.
+The Vice President - Human Resources of the University carries out administrative duties delegated by the President for the day-to-day management and operation of UCRP.
+These duties include conducting policy research, implementing changes to the UCRP plan document and regulations to preserve the UCRP's qualification under the IRC and overseeing the recordkeeping and accounting functions and the receipt and disbursement of UCRP assets to eligible members, their beneficiaries and survivors.